Thelastpoet/service-marketplace/CITATIONS-STRATEGY.md

-# Citation Strategy for Nationwide Service Marketplace
+# Citation Strategy for Nationwide Shule za Kenya

 ## Overview
 Since you don't have a single physical location but operate nationwide with service areas everywhere, you'll need a strategic approach to citations.